abdulnawab916/abdulnawab916/README.md

-Hello, I’m @abdulnawab916.
-I'm learning how to code and I am merely trying to figure out what I am intrested in.
-I’m currently learning the fundamentals of C++ and plan on becoming exceptional at the language before moving on to another one.
+Hello!
+I am currently pursuing my bachelors degree in Computer Science & Engineering.
+I am currently interested in front end development and just learning the basics of JS and HTML/CSS.
+I have intermediate experience with C++.
 <!---
 abdulnawab916/abdulnawab916 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.